apache/incubator-heron/vagrant/README.md

 - Marathon running at `master:8080`
 - Aurora scheduler (plain Mesos cluster supported by changing `SCHEDULER` parameter in `Vagrantfile` to `mesos`) running on master
 - Aurora executor running on master and all slaves
-- Kafka-Mesos scheduler running at `master:7000`
+- Kafka-Mesos scheduler running at `master:7000` either 0.8 or 0.9 (Kafka version is configurable via `KAFKA` parameter in `Vagrantfile`.
+Can be also disabled setting `KAFKA=none`).
-- 1x Kafka Broker running on top of Kafka-Mesos framework, either 0.8 or 0.9 (Kafka version is configurable via `KAFKA` parameter in `Vagrantfile`) running at `master:9092`
+- 1x Kafka Broker running on top of Kafka-Mesos framework at `master:9092` if `KAFKA` is not set to `none`.

 ## Running the cluster